leighton-digital/cloud-blocks/CONTRIBUTING.md

 - **Pre-commit checks**: CSpell runs automatically before commits to catch spelling errors
 - **Custom dictionary**: Technical terms, AWS services, and project-specific vocabulary are included in the custom dictionary

-**Common UK vs US spellings to be aware of:**
-- Use "colour" not "color"
-- Use "behaviour" not "behavior"
-- Use "organisation" not "organization"
-- Use "realise" not "realize"
-- Use "analyse" not "analyze"
-- Use "centre" not "center"

 **Running spelling checks manually:**
 ```bash
 # Check all files